Odell Thurman: Drug and alcohol problems

 Thurman was suspended by the National Football League for the first four games of the 2006 regular season for violating the league's substance abuse policy.
 According to sources, Thurman did not return to Cincinnati in time and failed to take the test.

 On September 27, 2006, the NFL extended Thurman's suspension for the remainder of the season as a result of the arrest for drunk driving.
 Thurman's locker was emptied by the Bengals organization.
 Coach Marvin Lewis said he did not want to see Odell Thurman anywhere near the stadium, and he then deactivated Chris Henry for the next game for being part of the incident.
 Lewis later stated that he did not expect Thurman to play for the Bengals in 2007.

-On February 21, 2007, Thurman pled no contest to the driving drunk charge and said he was undergoing treatment for alcohol abuse.
+On February 21, 2007, Thurman pleaded no contest to the driving drunk charge and said he was undergoing treatment for alcohol abuse.

-On May 15, 2007, Bengals head coach Marvin Lewis told ESPN that Thurman would have the chance to return to the team, if reinstated by the NFL.
+On May 15, 2007, Bengals' head coach Marvin Lewis told ESPN that Thurman would have the chance to return to the team, if reinstated by the NFL.
 Thurman was eligible for reinstatement on July 11, 2007.
 It was suspected that the organization would cut Thurman from the roster, but Lewis said otherwise.

 On June 5, however, ESPN reported that he was wanted for assault in Georgia, for alleged kicking and hitting two men.
 Thurman and his brother were sought for questioning in connection with this assault.
 The sheriff involved in the case said that the incident was not quickly reported and that a magistrate would choose whether or not to continue with the charges on June 8, 2007.
-Conflicting reports from witnesses at the party where the assault allegedly occurred, however, may make prosecution of the case difficult.
+Conflicting reports from witnesses at the party where the assault allegedly occurred however may make prosecution of this case difficult.

-On June 8, 2007, papers seeking to dismiss these charges were filed, and charges against the linebacker were summarily dropped.
+On June 8, 2007, papers seeking to dismiss the charges stated above were filed, and charges against the linebacker were summarily dropped.
 Chrissy Pitts, deputy clerk of Magistrate Court in Jasper County, said "It was settled, we aren’t aware of any terms that were involved in the settlement.
 That was between the attorneys and the parties.”

 On July 25, 2007, Thurman's request for re-instatement into the NFL was denied by commissioner Roger Goodell, so he was not able to play in 2007.

-On July 12, 2008, Thurman was indicted by a grand jury for breaking another man's jaw at a water park in Sandusky, Ohio during the previous month, though he was not arrested on the scene.
+On July 12, 2008, Thurman was indicted by a grand jury for breaking another man's jaw at a water park in Sandusky, Ohio during the previous month, though, he was not arrested on the scene.
 On March 24, 2009, prosecutors dismissed the assault case against Thurman without prejudice citing insufficient evidence.